Sheryl Crow: 2013–2015: Feels Like Home

-2017–present: Be Myself, Threads and Sheryl
+2017–2022: Be Myself, Threads and Sheryl

 Crow duets with Americana artist Rodney Crowell on the track "I'm Tied To Ya" from his album Close Ties which was released in March 2017.
 Crow's tenth studio album, Be Myself, was released on April 21, 2017.
 It was co-produced by Crow, Jeff Trott and Tchad Blake, and is the first time the latter has appeared on one of Crow's studio albums since The Globe Sessions in 1998.
-It has been described by Crow as a return to the sound of her nineties work, and intentionally eschews the country-influenced sound of her previous album.
-She has said that she did not enjoy the political promotion system utilized by country radio, saying: "You do lots of free [shows] for radio stations in trade for getting played between three and four in the morning.
+Be Myself was described by Crow as a return to the sound of her nineties work, and intentionally eschews the country-influenced sound of her previous album.
+In an interview with Rolling Stone, Crow said that she did not enjoy the country radio promotional process: "It was more political than I expected...
+You do lots of free [shows] for radio stations in trade for getting played between three and four in the morning.
 And that's just not how other formats work, and that goes against my grain.
 I'm too old to allow that for myself, and to spend any night away from my kid for that is not justified."

 Crow's 2019 album Threads features contributions from, among others, Don Henley, Joe Walsh, Sting, Stevie Nicks, Willie Nelson, and Keith Richards.
-While promoting her UK tour, Crow released "Wouldn't Wanna Be Like You" featuring St. Vincent and revealed that she intends for Threads to be her final album, citing the impossibility of releasing something that could follow-up such a gathering of artists.
-She added that she will continue to write and tour and will potentially release short-form music akin to extended plays.
+While promoting her UK tour, Crow released "Wouldn't Wanna Be Like You" featuring St. Vincent and revealed that she intended for Threads to be her final album, citing the impossibility of releasing something that could follow-up such a gathering of artists.
+She added that she would continue to write and tour and would potentially release short-form music akin to extended plays.

-Crow was among hundreds of artists whose material was destroyed in the 2008 Universal fire.
-Crow confirmed to BBC News that the master and safety back-ups for her first seven albums were lost in the fire, and said she was not informed of their destruction until she read the Times report.
+In 2019, it was reported that Crow was among hundreds of artists whose material had been destroyed in the 2008 Universal fire.
+Crow had initially told BBC News that the master and safety back-ups for her first seven albums were lost in the fire.
+However, in a 2022 interview with The Line of Best Fit, Crow revealed that her masters had in fact not been lost, stating that "luckily, they found most of mine in a different area."
 In 2022, Sheryl, a Showtime documentary film directed by Amy Scott chronicling her career, premiered at the South by Southwest film festival.